-Relatives of People with Type 1 Diabetes: From Age 3 to Age 45 - An Oral Insulin Preventative Study
+Relatives of People with Type 1 Diabetes: Age 3 and Older – An Oral Insulin Prevention Study

-Study Name: Oral Insulin for Prevention of Diabetes in Relatives at Risk for Type 1 Diabetes Mellitus
+Study Name: Exploring Immune Effects of Oral Insulin in Relatives at Risk for Type 1 Diabetes Mellitus

 Study Sponsor: TrialNet

-- Have a close relative with type 1 diabetes
+- Have a relative with type 1 diabetes (T1D)

 How long will this study last?
-This study will last approximately 7 to 8 years.
-It may last a few years longer if needed.
+This study will last one year for each participant.